8am Payment Solution User Guide

 Changes to your settlement account

-If you would like to change the Settlement Account where you receive the proceeds of your transactions, please contact our Customer Service department or your Relationship Manager immediately to have your settlement account information updated.
+If you would like to change the Settlement Account where you receive the proceeds of your Payments, please contact our Customer Support department or your Relationship Manager immediately to have your settlement account information updated.

 Changes to your legal name or structure

-If your organization has changed your legal name or legal structure, a new agreement is required.
-Please contact our Customer Service department or your Relationship Manager to start that process.
+If your organization has changed your legal name or legal structure, a new agreement may be required.
+Please contact our Customer Support department or your Relationship Manager to start that process.

 Changes in your company DBA name, address, or telephone number